johnshearing/PrivateKeyVault/Motivation/README.md

 Let's show everyone how to keep their cryptocurrency safe.

 ### What's In It For Me?
-Buy giving away omy work on the PrivateKeyVault I can bring about universal adoption of cryptocurrency by making it secure.
+Buy giving away my work on the PrivateKeyVault I can bring about universal adoption of cryptocurrency by making it secure.
 That will make the cryptocurrency I own to rise in value.
 That makes us partners.